-I just wanted to share a little more from our family's personal story, something that has helped me to be a better and more supportive Mom to our gifted, highly sensitive, highly creative and divergent thinking child.
-No, I wasn't always the somewhat-adequately-supportive parent I have come to be today :), more about that below.
+I wanted to share a little more about my family's personal story, something that has helped me to become a more supportive Mom to our gifted, highly sensitive, highly creative and divergent thinking child.

-What started out as looking like immaturity or disorder to some; an obsession with cartoons and cartoon characters - in actuality was so much more.
+What started out as looking like immaturity or disorder to some; an obsession with drawing, characters and cartoons, in actuality was so much more.
 What intrigues her mind, as is the case with most gifted kids, is the details and complex connections.
-For Abbey, it's the depth of characters, the interaction of complex characters including those with family, behavioral, emotional or psychological pain, dysfunction or disorder, how believing in yourself and the support of true friendships can conquer all, and how using positive traits and emotions can defeat the negative emotions we all at times deal with, as well as the villainous evil we sometimes face.
-What I am trying to share is that our children's gifts can show themselves in unpredictable ways, and they may first show themselves in their unusual or intense interests.
+For Abbey, it's the depth of characters, the interactions of complex characters including those with family, behavioral, emotional or psychological pain, dysfunction or disorder, how believing in yourself and the support of true friendships can conquer all, how positive traits and optimiistic thoughts can help us to overcome negative emotions and life situations, as well as the villainous evil we sometimes face.
+What I am trying to share through Abbey’s story is that our children's gifts can show themselves in unpredictable ways, and where they may first show themselves is in our children’s unusual or intense interests.

-If you have a child like Abbey, or if any part of our story is similar to your own - if you have questions or concerns or would just like a hearing ear, you can request a free consultation or a coaching session here on our website.
+If you have a child like Abbey, or if any part of our story is similar to your own - if you have questions or concerns or would just like a hearing ear, you can request a coaching session here on our website.

 Hugs & Happy Parenting!

 Julie L Gibson-Vasquez The Proactive Parenting Coach